quintesse/PlayoVR/README.md

  - 2017-03-15
    - First version

-## Requirements

-To enable the Voice Chat that this Demo includes you will need the `DFVoice` asset that can be downloaded from the Unity Asset Store, but this is _not a free asset_!
-You'll have to import it yourself into the project.
-If you don't want to do that you can still continue running this demo without Voice Chat support.
-To do that simply:

- - Remove the `Asset/Libraries/NetVoice` folder

 ## Configuration

 To be able to use this example project you'll have to set it up first: